th507/handgrip/README.md

 ## Generator Helpers
 This is an example of basic usage of generator helper.
 Return a generator function with `next` as the single argument, just like [Koa’s middleware][middleware.gif].
-`yield next` tells HandGrip to continue parsing the rest of the template.
+`yield next` tells Handgrip to continue parsing the rest of the template.

 ```javascript
 var hbs = require("handgrip");